Rhodes College: Academics

 At the core of the Rhodes academic experience is the Foundations Curriculum, which gives students freedom to follow their academic interests and aspirations while developing the critical-thinking and communication skills that are fundamental to a liberal arts education.
 It also requires students to connect their classroom experience to the real world through an internship, research, and/or study abroad opportunities.
 More than 400 different courses are offered to fulfill the Foundations course requirements.

 Graduate school placement & postgraduate scholarships

 About one-third of Rhodes students go on to graduate or professional school.
-Rhodes is in the top 10% of all U.S. colleges for the percentage of students who earn Ph.D.s in the sciences and among the top five in the Southeast.
-Rhodes is also a top 10 undergraduate source of psychology Ph.D.s.
 The acceptance rates of Rhodes alumni to law and business schools are around 95%, and the acceptance rate to medical schools is nearly twice the national average.
 Additionally, Rhodes' partnership with the George Washington University School of Medicine allows Rhodes students that meet certain criteria by their sophomore year to receive a guarantee of later acceptance to the George Washington University School of Medicine.

-Rhodes has produced eight Rhodes Scholars, is named perennially as a "Top Producing Institution" for Fulbright Scholars, and boasts numerous Truman Scholars, Goldwater Scholars, Henry Luce Scholars, National Science Foundation Graduate Fellows, and recipients of the Thomas J. Watson Fellowship.
+In 2015, the college's website claimed that Rhodes had produced eight Rhodes Scholars, was named perennially as a "Top Producing Institution" for Fulbright Scholars, and boasted numerous Truman Scholars, Goldwater Scholars, Henry Luce Scholars, National Science Foundation Graduate Fellows, and recipients of the Thomas J. Watson Fellowship.